Slicer/Slicer/Docs/developer_guide/build_instructions/macos.md

 ## Common errors

-See list of issues common to all operating systems on [Common errors](common_errors) page.
+See list of issues common to all operating systems on [Common errors](common_errors.md) page.

-### CMake complains during configuration

-CMake may not directly show what's wrong; try to look for log files of the form BUILD/CMakeFiles/*.log (where BUILD is your build directory) to glean further information.

-### 'QSslSocket' : is not a class or namespace name

-This error message occurs if Slicer is configured to use SSL but Qt is built without SSL support.

-Either set Slicer_USE_PYTHONQT_WITH_OPENSSL to OFF when configuring Slicer build in CMake, or build Qt with SSL support.

-### macOS: error while configuring PCRE: "cannot run C compiled program"
+### error while configuring PCRE: "cannot run C compiled program"

 If the XCode command line tools are not properly set up on macOS, PCRE could fail to build in the Superbuild process with the errors like below:
 ```